Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 4. Upcoming product search option on shop page

 == Change log ==

+= 1.5.4 =
+* [tweak] Upcoming product which has no available date, will not go online
+* [tweak] No need to reactivate plugin to set cron

 = 1.5.3 =
 * [tweak] Set datepicker min-date to tomorrow date